-- Ms. Jalota's office hours will be held via Blackboard Collaborate - TuTh: 11:00am-2pm - Prof. Koop's office hours will be held via Zoom via Blackboard - MW: 10:30-11:30am, or by appointment (Prof. Koop's Office Hours) - You do not need an appointment to join during scheduled office hours - If you need an appointment outside of those times, please email me with details about what you wish to discuss and we can set up a time - Many questions can be answered via email.
+- Eswar's office hours will be held via Blackboard Collaborate - M: 1:30-4:30pm, W: 12:00-3:00pm - Prof. Koop's office hours will be held in person - Tu: 1:45-3:00pm, Th: 10:45am-12:00pm or by appointment (can be Zoom) - You do not need an appointment to stop by during scheduled office hours, - If you wish to meet virtually, please schedule an appointment - If you need an appointment, please email me with details about what you wish to discuss and times that would work for you - Many questions can be answered via email.
 Please consider writing an email before scheduling a meeting.